mnascimento86/Compass-19/README.md

  - Compass-19 is for codes project

-Our intention is gonna help to salve lives.
+Our intention is help with those informations.
 Please if you can, help us to help somebody!

 This project is using microservices three tier layer and docker. the main idea is to have a hub API to connect another app client-sides (mobile, pwa, desktops, web and external softwares)